pingan8787/awesome-ai-tools/README.md

 116. [Bifrost](https://www.bifrost.so/) 👉 Use AI to turn your Figma designs into clean React code automatically.

+117.  [poorcoder](https://github.com/vgrichina/poorcoder) 👉 Lightweight Bash scripts that enhance your terminal coding workflow with web-based AI assistants like Claude or Grok without disrupting your development process.

 ## 4. <a name='Business'></a>👔 Business

 1. [AI Review Reply Assistant](https://www.mara-solutions.com/) 👉 AI review response generator: Reply easier and faster than ever to every customer review with individual answers written by your personal AI assistant.
 No templates needed.